WebAssembly/spec/spectec/test-prose/TEST.md

   - |typeuse*| is less than or equal to 1.
   - For all typeuse in typeuse*:
     - $before(typeuse, x, i) is true.
-  - For all comptype' in comptype'*, and corresponding typeuse in typeuse*, and corresponding typeuse'* in typeuse'**:
     - the sub type $unrollht(C, typeuse) is (SUB ?() typeuse'* comptype').
+  - comptype'* is the concatenation of all such comptype'.
   - the composite type comptype is valid.
   - For all comptype' in comptype'*:
     - comptype matches the composite type comptype'.